 The System Requirement Document (SRD) defines system level functional and performance requirements for a system.
-The SRD is derived from the Concept of Operations (CONOPS), system-level performance metrics, mission threads/use cases, and usage environment and is developed but by the program office.
-It should include a system level description of all software elements required by the preferred system concept.
+The SRD is derived from the Capability Development Document (CDD), Concept of Operations (CONOPS), system-level performance metrics, mission threads/use cases, and usage environment and is developed but by the program office.
+It should include a system-level description of all software elements required by the preferred system concept.

-Follow MIL-STD-961E “Defense and Program-Unique Specifications Format and Content” when developing the SRD.
+- Follow MIL-STD-961E “Defense and Program-Unique Specifications Format and Content” when developing the SRD.

 - A contractor may build an internal document for managing the traceability of their requirements.
 If they call this an SRD, you might want to call yours a system specification to avoid confusing the two.
 Any requirements in their document should be ultimately traceable back to your system performance specification.

 - The SRD and WSS should all be traceable to the Initial Capabilities Document (ICD) and CDD.